wernerturing/multi-delogo/docs/en/README.md

 To remove a filter, select it and press the button with the minus sign below the filter list.

+If you make a miskate, you can use the **Undo** button to revert your last changes.
+The **Redo** button reverts a undo.
+Instead of the buttons, you can also use keyboard shortcuts: Ctrl+z for undo, and Ctrl+Shift+z or Ctrl+y for redo.

 To move quickly between filters, use the arrows below the filter list.

 If **Scroll to filter** on the toolbar is checked, when moving to a filter the frame will be scrolled if necessary so that its rectangle is displayed.
 If unchecked, no scrolling is performed.